 Don’t forget to take your favorite tunes along for the ride.
 An iPod playlist or USB collection works wonders in making the trip more enjoyable, especially in Namibia where radio signals will be most of the time not available.
 Be sure to carry along a mix of tunes that cover every mood, from upbeat to introspective to make the most of your trip.

 Namibian Dollars and Rands are accepted as payment currencies.
 Credit cards are also widely accepted where card facilities are available.
 Always have some cash on hand as the only ATM machine in the town may be broken when you need cash when credit card facilities are not available.
 The only towns where open garage shops and working ATM’s are guaranteed to be available 24/7 are:

 Central and East

-English are widely spoken and Afrikaans are a favorite language used by many of the indigenous tribes.
+English is widely spoken and Afrikaans is a favorite language used by many of the indigenous tribes.